 Finding a good spot to sleep is so important when staying in a city.
 I really think that it can make or break your visit.
 When you don’t get your beauty sleep it’s hard to start the day exploring a new city in a good way.
 It always takes me some research and time to find the best spot in town.
 I have to say it was pretty difficult to find something in Den Bosch.
 A nice spot in the price range 50 – 100 euro per night.
 I always look for private rooms in a hostel or a cute affordable boutique hotel.
-I couldn’t find any hostels in Den Bosch, but after some time I found Little Duke.
+After a good search I found Little Duke Hotel.
 And this small boutique hotel, Stationsweg 33, was exactly what I was looking for.
 Pretty rooms, good location and affordable.
-The hotel has 16 rooms which are divided over Little Rooms (12 m2), Standard Rooms (15 m2), Big Rooms (20 m2) and several Special Rooms (25 m2).
-All super pretty and creative.
 I was spending my night at the little room, but to be honest it wasn’t so little.
 A huge fluffy and cosy bed was filling the room.
-Still plenty of space for a small Smeg minibar, a place to hang your clothes and a television with free Netflix.
+Still plenty of space for a small SMEG minibar, a place to hang your clothes and a television with free Netflix.
 Let me not forget the fan which was pretty useful that night, because it was 36 degrees that day.
-The bathroom was also pretty big, with a toilet and a comfy shower with lovely shower products from The Duke itself.
+The bathroom is also pretty big, with a toilet and a comfy shower with lovely shower products from The Duke itself.
 A hairdryer and fresh soft towels made the bathroom complete.
 I have to say that I was using this two person room by myself, but there is definitely enough space for two!
 From my little room I had a nice view over Central Station that reminded me how great the location actually is.
 A big plus for the color of the room that is exactly the color or my blog!
-Love it!
-Find room and booking options for Little Duke Hotel here.

 Everybody knows it: coffee is always a good idea.
 But good coffee is not always that easy to find.
 Same as a nice place to sleep it also took me some time to find some coffee spots in Den Bosch.
 Number one, CoffeeLab, wasn’t so hard to find, because it’s actually located under Little Duke Hotel.
 How easy and cool is that?
 Sleeping and specialty coffee on the same address.
 Now you may know why I was such a big fan of this hotel.
 I could almost smell the coffee from my fluffy bed!